 Painkillers tend to be the easiest way to get rid of a headache, cramps, back pain or other areas of your body that need relief.
 Studies show that 80% of heroin users began by using prescription medicine to help recover from a surgery or injury pain.
 However, not all pain needs to be treated with constant medications and prescriptions.
-A few recent advisories have begun to recommend acupuncture to be used primarily for pain management: an ancient Chinese form of alternative medicine.
+A few recent advisories have begun to recommend acupuncture to be used primarily for pain management: an ancient form of alternative medicine.

-Western studies have shown it to manage common pain conditions — especially back pain, neck pain, osteoarthritis pain and headaches.
+Western studies have shown acupuncture to manage common pain conditions especially back pain, neck pain, osteoarthritis pain and headaches.
 As its popularity is growing, it is being used to treat a range of other physical and mental conditions.
 Acupuncture positively addresses pain with few to minimal side effects, compared to the dangerous opioid and addictive side effects that you may face with conventional medicine.

 How does Acupuncture help?